Gastonfoncea/unknown-unknowns-skill/README.md

     └── ai-agents.md      # AI agent-specific risks checklist
 ```

-The skill reads only the reference files relevant to the dimensions you chose — it doesn't load everything into context.

 ## Compatibility

-Built for Claude Code, but the SKILL.md format works with any tool that supports it:
+The SKILL.md format is an open standard.
+This skill works with:

 - Claude Code
 - Cursor